Noteshelf Review 2023

 Noteshelf comes equipped with four different types of pens to help you create beautiful, handwritten notes:

-• Ballpoint.
-The standard ballpoint pen is the default writing instrument in Noteshelf.
+• Ball.
+The standard ball pen is the default writing instrument in Noteshelf.
 While it draws clear lines that are easy to see, the strokes are slightly soft around the edges and can appear fuzzy, especially when used at larger sizes.

-• Fine-tip.
-The fine-tip pen is similar to the ballpoint, but it offers thinner lines and less bleed.
-This results in crisper, clearer lines compared to the ballpoint pen.
+• Felt.
+The felt pen is similar to the ball pen, but it offers thinner lines and less bleed.
+This results in crisper, clearer lines compared to the ball pen.

-• Calligraphy.
-The calligraphy pen creates the kind of stylized writing that you’d expect from a specialized nib.
+• Fountain.
+The fountain pen creates the kind of stylized writing that you’d expect from a specialized nib.
 The pen tip is angled, creating classic, calligraphic linework while you write.
 This is a great pen when you want writing that is both pretty and legible.

 • Pencil.
 Compared to the other pen options, the pencil stroke looks grainy, but this is by design and will give notes taken with this tool a very unique feel.
 While all of Noteshelf’s pen tools are pressure sensitive, the result is most obvious when using this variation.

-Each pen has nine predefined sizing options built in.
-If you tap on the pen size slider, the app will automatically adjust the pen to the size nearest to your tap.
-You can also adjust the size to taste by sliding the indicator left or right to suit your preference.
+Each pen has three predefined sizing options built in.
+These options are on a separate floating toolbar on the left side of your notes.
+You can also long-press on any of the three options and adjust the size to taste by sliding the indicator left or right to suit your preference.

 Color selection is different.
-While there are preset colors at the bottom of the selection menu, you can double-tap on any color to customize it.
+While there are preset colors on the left sidebar, you can long-press on any color to customize it.
 You can even add hex codes to get the exact color that you want and save it to the quick-select menu.

-One last thing to note here: Writing with any notetaking app can be difficult if you’re unaccustomed to a glass screen.
+One last thing to note here: Even when using a specialized app like Noteshelf, notetaking can be difficult if you’re unaccustomed to a glass screen.
 Noteshelf does its best to account for this issue, but you can drastically improve the experience by using a Paperlike to change the slick surface of your iPad into a texture that feels like real paper.

 Highlighter